 The main reason today’s cyberthieves target healthcare is for the same reason the infamous bank robber gave for holding up banks: “That’s where the money is.”
 In our hyper-connected world, stolen healthcare records are worth a fortune.
 The going rate for a stolen credit card number with CVV is about $1.
 For a username and password on Amazon or Uber its $2 to $4.
 For a stolen medical record? $20 to $50, according to a 2017 report from Aite Group/Trend Micro.
 Premium prices for premium value.

-Consider the lucrative opportunities latent in the stolen file of an accident victim who ends up hospitalized.
+Consider the lucrative opportunities latent in the stolen file of an accident victim who ends up hospitalised.
 There is the potential for identity theft from the patient’s personal information and the opportunity to fraudulently obtain medical services and prescription drugs.
 But the real goldmine in healthcare records theft is insurance payments fraud.
-Clearly identified in that file are dozens of people who deal with that patient – and will be entitled to payment (some very large) from the insurance company or other payor: EMTs, ambulance drivers, all the emergency room personnel, the operating room personnel, the attending physician, the floor nurse and the anesthetist.
+Clearly identified in that file are dozens of people who deal with that patient – and will be entitled to payment (some very large) from the insurance company or other payor: EMTs, ambulance drivers, all the emergency room personnel, the operating room personnel, the attending physician, the floor nurse and the anaesthetist.

 All told, there is easily more than 50 different people in that one medical “supply chain” – 50 different points for cyberthieves to make money.
 The number of intrusion points can significantly increase during times of pandemics, when a medical supply chain can be enlarged and disrupted to meet the needs of an emerging health crisis.
 They bide their time, knowing when to enter the payment stream, then impersonate that individual, claim payment, receive payment and go on to the next person and next record.
-The thieves have learned that along with current claims, like a normal hospitalization, there are additional earning opportunities in ongoing claims for long-term ailments.
+The thieves have learned that along with current claims, like a normal hospitalisation, there are additional earning opportunities in ongoing claims for long-term ailments.

 That is not the only reason for targeting the healthcare industry.
 It is an unfortunate fact that most healthcare institutions remain lax or lagging in their cybersecurity.
 Unlike, say, the financial industry, which has always made security a priority.
 As the industry moved online, cybersecurity was made a priority.
 The same is true for online retailers, which built security into their digital solutions from the start.
 The healthcare industry has not had the same security culture to draw on as they were thrust into the age of the internet.
-According to Healthcare Finance, health organizations on average only contribute 4-7% of their IT budget towards cybersecurity, compared to the average 15% in other industries.
+According to Healthcare Finance, health organisations on average only contribute 4-7% of their IT budget towards cybersecurity, compared to the average 15% in other industries.

 In 2008, only about 10% of hospitals were using basic, electronic record systems, according to US News.
 By 2014, that number had increased to nearly 97%.
-Many of the industry’s Healthcare organizations often do not have the institutional preparation to adopt new information technologies over short periods of time.
-In fact, many small to medium-sized organizations view cybersecurity, not as a key tenant of their industry, but rather a mandate forced on them by larger hospitals or governments.
-This is precisely why roughly 90% of healthcare organizations have experienced a data breach within the last three years, with roughly 60% having experienced five or more attacks, according to BlackBook Research.
+Many of the industry’s Healthcare organisations often do not have the institutional preparation to adopt new information technologies over short periods of time.
+In fact, many small to medium-sized organisations view cybersecurity, not as a key tenant of their industry, but rather a mandate forced on them by larger hospitals or governments.
+This is precisely why roughly 90% of healthcare organisations have experienced a data breach within the last three years, with roughly 60% having experienced five or more attacks, according to BlackBook Research.

-Cybersecurity maturity is a long way off for too many Healthcare organizations and the reality is that far too great a number of those institutions are highly vulnerable to cyber-attacks, especially during tumultuous periods like the covid-19 crisis.
+Cybersecurity maturity is a long way off for too many Healthcare organisations and the reality is that far too great a number of those institutions are highly vulnerable to cyber-attacks, especially during tumultuous periods like the covid-19 crisis.
 When Healthcare institution’s private sector partners are no longer operating at full capacity, the challengers are even greater.
 Pandemics are ideal times for cyber criminals to strike precisely because of the increased confusion and decreased efficiency that they bring.

 “He’s calling from inside the house.”